 Wrong – the policy had been cancelled by the contractor before the job had even started!

 If you live in a well managed condo, you know the insurance “drill”.
-You can’t even get your painter or contractor in the door without current insurance certificates naming yourself, the condo association and the management company “additional insured”.
-Your management company is protecting you by ensuring that the contractors policy is in force by getting a current certificate.
-Getting your name on the certificate increases the probability that you will be notified in the case of cancellation.
+You can’t even get any painters or contractors in the door without current insurance certificates naming yourself, the condo association and the management company “additional insured”.
+Your management company is protecting you by ensuring that the painters’ or contractors’ policy is in force by getting a current certificate.
+Getting your name on the certificate increases the probability that you will be notified in the case of cancellation from painetrs or contractors.
 Depending on the your exact circumstances naming you as certificate holder or additional insured can have other benefits as well, especially in New York State where liability laws are different than elsewhere.